 You can view our online services including bins and collections, new pet registrations, planning enquiries and more.

 You can access urban planning advice via phone (03) 9240 1111 or view advertised plans online.

 Advice about specific meetings and sessions will be provided to relevant participants.

 You can also find out about online events happening throughout Moreland on our What's on page.

 All children can attend Family Day Care (FDC) as per the State Government’s restrictions.

 If you require childcare or are interested in becoming a home based educator call 9240 2300.

-Our Council-run immunisation services are still running and appointments must be made before you can attend.
+Our Council-run immunisation services are running and appointments must be made before you can attend.
 All sessions are at Coburg Town Hall, 90 Bell St, Coburg with plenty of parking on Urquhart Street.